dbarj/database/adb-migration/06-data-pump-dblink/data-pump-dblink.md

     (DESCRIPTION=(ADDRESS=(PROTOCOL=tcps)(HOST=holserv1.livelabs.oraclevcn.com)(PORT=1522)))
     Services Summary...
     Service "34386ccc92e05191e063e901000afc0f" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
     Service "3438e280c7587bece063e901000a1574" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
     Service "3438e280c75a7bece063e901000a1574" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
     Service "3438e280c75c7bece063e901000a1574" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
     Service "CDB23XDB" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
-    Service "FTEXXDB" has 1 instance(s).
-    Instance "FTEX", status READY, has 1 handler(s) for this service...
-    Service "UPGRXDB" has 1 instance(s).
-    Instance "UPGR", status READY, has 1 handler(s) for this service...
     Service "blue" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
     Service "cdb23" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
-    Service "ftex" has 1 instance(s).
-    Instance "FTEX", status READY, has 1 handler(s) for this service...
     Service "green" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
     Service "red" has 1 instance(s).
       Instance "CDB23", status READY, has 1 handler(s) for this service...
-    Service "upgr" has 1 instance(s).
-    Instance "UPGR", status READY, has 1 handler(s) for this service...
     The command completed successfully
     ```
     </details>